itavero/homebridge-z2m/README.md

 * `keepalive`
 * `version`

-Please refer to the [zigbee2mqtt documentation](https://www.zigbee2mqtt.io/information/configuration.html) for more information.
+Please refer to the [zigbee2mqtt documentation](https://www.zigbee2mqtt.io/information/configuration.html) for more information on the MQTT options.

+Within `devices.exclude` you can put an array with the IEEE addresses of the Zigbee devices you wish to exclude from this integration.

 ## How it (should 😉) work
 The plugin listens to the [MQTT messages](https://www.zigbee2mqtt.io/information/mqtt_topics_and_message_structure.html) published by zigbee2mqtt.